 Author affiliations: Public Health Institute/US Centers for Disease Control and Prevention Global Health Fellowship Program, Lilongwe, Malawi (J. Smith-Sreen, B. Miller); Malawi Centers for Disease Control and Prevention, Lilongwe (A.N.
 Kabaghe, E. Kim, N. Wadonda-Kabondo, A.F.
 Auld); Angola Centers for Disease Control and Prevention, Luanda, Angola (A. Frawley, S. Labuda); Angola Ministry of Health, Luanda (E. Manuel, H. Frietas); Public Health Institute of Malawi (PHIM), Lilongwe (A.C.
 Mwale); Botswana Centers for Disease Control and Prevention, Gaborone, Botswana (T. Segolodi, P. Harvey); Botswana Ministry of Health and Wellness, Gaborone (O. Seitio-Kgokgwe); Mozambique Centers for Disease Control and Prevention, Maputo, Mozambique (A.E.
 Vergara); Mozambique National Institute for Health, Maputo (A.E.
 Vergara, E.J.
 Gudo); Namibia Centers for Disease Control and Prevention, Windhoek, Namibia (E.J.
 Dziuban); Namibia Ministry of Health and Social Services, Windhoek (N. Shoopala); Zambia; Centers for Disease Control and Prevention, Lusaka, Zambia (J.Z.
 Hines, S. Agolory); Zambia National Public Health Institute (ZNPHI), Lusaka (M. Kapina, N. Sinyange); Zimbabwe Centers for Disease Control and Prevention, Harare, Zimbabwe (M. Melchior, K. Mirkovic); Zimbabwe Office of the President and Cabinet, Harare (A. Mahomva); US Centers for Disease Control and Prevention, Atlanta, Georgia, USA (S. Modi, S.J.
 Salyer, C. McLean); Africa Centres for Disease Control and Prevention, Addis Ababa, Ethiopia (S.J.
 Salyer, L.P.
 Riek); Johns Hopkins Bloomberg School of Public Health, Baltimore, Maryland, USA (A.S.
 Azman); Lesotho Centers for Disease Control and Prevention, Maseru, Lesotho (F. Asiimwe); Eswatini Centers for Disease Control and Prevention, Lobamba, Swaziland (M. Adler, S. Mazibuko); Eswatini Ministry of Health, Lobamba (V. Okello); The Global Fund, Geneva, Switzerland (A.F.
 Auld)

-Figure 4.
-Counts of SARS-CoV-2 variants (World Health Organization classifications) in 10 countries in southern Africa, March 1, 2020–September 6, 2021.
-Definitions of variants are in Appendix Table.
-We used differing y-axis scales used in this figure to better visualize genomic sampling patterns in each individual country.
-See Appendix Figure 3 for the same figure placed on corresponding y-axis scales to compare wave magnitudes across countries.
-Source: GISAID (https://www.gisaid.org), accessed 2021 Sep 20.
+Figure 2.
+Reported 7-day average new COVID-19 cases (A) and deaths (B) per 1 million persons across pandemic waves in 10 countries in southern Africa, March 5, 2020–September 19, 2021.
+Colored lines indicate designated wave periods, dashed lines indicate periods between waves.
+We used differing y-axis scales in this figure to better visualize the wave patterns in each individual country.
+See Appendix Figure 2 for the same figure placed on corresponding y-axis scales to compare wave magnitudes across countries.
+Source: Our World in Data (https://www.ourworldindataorg), accessed 2021 Sep 20.